esphome/esphome-docs/guides/faq.rst

 Why am I getting a warning about strapping pins?
 --------------------------------------------------

-The strapping pins are read on esp bootup and determine how it boots up.
-The define flashing mode, normal boot and a couple of other settings.
+The ESP chips have special "strapping pins" that are read during the bootup procedure and determine how it boots up.
+They define whether the ESP boots into a special "flashing mode" or normal boot and a couple of other internal settings.
 If an external pullup/down changes the configured voltage levels boot failure or hard to diagnose issues can happen.
 While the use of them in software is not a problem if  there's something attached to the pins (particularly if they're not floating) you may run into problems.
 Unless you have a pressing need to use them and you know exactly what you are doing it is recommended to avoid them.